georgiee/coding-for-kids/slides.md

 ---
 ^ Of course.
 Playing games.

-^ It's 1998 and I enjoy my new computer day and night.
+^ It's 1998 and I enjoyed my new computer day and night.

 # [fit] **_1998_**
 # [fit] PC Gaming